perozhak/ruby-project/README.md

-# This is ruby messanger build on ActiobCabla
+# This is ruby messanger build on ActionCable

 Browser give you random name and you can chat with some one:
 It remember you